-They They said the government should also set up a central fund for industrial accident victims to settle advance payment claims for irresponsible employers and as an emergency fund for needy families.
+They said government should also set up a central fund for industrial accident victims to settle advance payment claims for irresponsible employers and as an employers and as an emergency fund for needy families.

-Concerning employment, the workers urged the government to hire more handicapped people to set an example for the private
+Concerning employment, the workers urged the government to hire more handicapped people to set an example for the private sector.

-Steps should also be taken to improve government's employment service, set up training centres and look into appropriate jobs suitable for them.
+Steps should also taken taken to improve employment service, set up training centres and look into appropriate jobs suitable for them

-The association also objected to the two-tier objected to the two-tier system as proposed in the amendment Bill consisting of an ordinary assessment board and a special assessment board.
+The association objected to the two-tier system as proposed in the amendment Bill consisting of an ordinary assessment board and a special assessment board.

-They said an assessment board and an appeal committee should be set up and both should include and both should include workers and union members.
+They said an assessment board and an appeal committee should be set up and both should include workers and union members.

-The workers also proposed that, in order to simplify procedures in claiming compensation, employers should, under the arrangements of the Labour Department, sign an agreement seven days after the injuries are assessed.
+The workers also proposed that, in order to simplify procedures in claiming compensation. employers should, under the arrangements of the Labour Department, sign an agreement seven days after the injuries are assessed.